carlitosry/dokify-test/readme.md

 # Files or Structure

-has a simple structure to understand with the folders Css, JS, IMG, SASS, VENDORS, and the file index.html all the style files are in the SASS folder and its main file is called admin.scss.
+This project has a simple structure to understand with the folders Css, JS, IMG, SASS, VENDORS, and the file index.html all the style files are in the SASS folder and its main file is called admin.scss.

 # Usage file with NPM